thorthefish/highway/site/docs/custom_projects/submitting.md

 Before submitting, please make sure of the following:
 - [x] Your GitHub repository has all of the necessary files:
     - [x] a BOM in CSV format
+        - [x] A link to a source for every item in your BOM
     - [x] the source files for your PCB, if you have one
     - [x] the source files for your CAD model,
-    - [x] ANY other files that are part of your project
+    - [x] ANY other files that are part of your project - this includes schematics
-- [x] A link to a source for every item in your BOM

 ## Fill out the form